fbpx

 Step one is adopting Karbon: getting people, work, and email into one place.
 That’s the big obvious win every firm talks about.
 Modern interface.
 Feature-rich platform.
 Karbon solves many traditional problems right out of the box: time entry, billing, workflow management, basic operational reports, budget vs. actual, and email triage.
 All in one place.

-The second move is turning on the native marketplace integrations: Xero, QuickBooks Online, Ignition, Stanford Tax, and the rest.
-Useful.
-Fast to enable.
-Most firms are happy to get here and assume they’ve done the integration work.
+Step two is turning on the native marketplace integrations — Xero, QuickBooks Online, Ignition, Stanford Tax, and the rest.
+These are easy to enable and can greatly extend Karbon’s power as the firm’s operating center.
+Many firms are just happy to get here.

-Step three is Karbon’s API infrastructure, and it’s the step most firms haven’t taken yet, partly because it’s quieter than the first two, partly because it’s harder to see what’s possible until you’ve seen some good examples.
-This is where firm-specific workflows live, where the gaps Karbon’s marketplace doesn’t cover get closed, and where the firm stops adapting to the software and starts making the software adapt to the firm.
+Step three is Karbon’s API infrastructure.
+It’s where firm-specific workflows live, where the gaps Karbon’s marketplace doesn’t cover get closed, and where the firm stops adapting to the software and starts making the software adapt to the firm.
+Step three is also the step most firms haven’t taken yet — partly because it’s quieter than the first two, partly because it’s harder to see what’s possible until you’ve seen some good examples.

 The rest of this article is about step three.